My Favorite Paris Hotels

 Paul

 It’s not as dead as you’d think.
 There are a surprising amount of things open on Easter Sunday, especially in the more touristy areas.
 Food shops (even the small mom and pop stores) and supermarkets stay open to accommodate people’s Easter Sunday needs.
-Pastry and chocolate shops, in particular, stay open and they’ll usually do special window displays for the occasion.
+I recommend the pastry and chocolate shops, in particular, as they often stay open and usually do special window displays for the occasion.
 Some restaurants might be closed, while others will offer an Easter brunch menu.
 And if you’re traveling with a 10-year old, there’s lots of activities for kids at that time too.
-The Paris Tourism board has a list of Easter egg hunts, concerts, etc. that are planned for the Easter holiday./
+The Paris Tourism board has a list of Easter egg hunts, concerts, etc. that are planned for the Easter holiday.

 I am heading to Paris September 24-27th staying in the Latin Quarter area.
 This is my first time there and have all the tourist things on my list.
 Should I visit Versailles on Tuesday or wait and go Wednesday or Thursday to avoid crowds?
 Is it easy to get around walking and or by metro?